Ultra Low Sulfur Diesel

 and observe the information below:

 Please note!
 Mercedes-Benz diesel engines are designed for diesel fuels pursuant to EN 590.
 Other types of fuel may irreversibly damage the engine and the emission control system, and significantly shorten their expected service life.
 Our urgent recommendation therefore is to fill up with low-sulphur fuel!
-Should you be unable to find low-sulphur fuel, we offer you the technical conversion packages below.
+Should you be unable to find low-sulphur fuel, we offer you the technical Sulfur Robustness Packages below.
 Please note that compliance with the specifically applicable national emissions standards is mandatory during vehicle operation, even after the conversion.

 When this Specification for Operating Fluids was drawn up, we were aware of the following sulfur content, please abstract latest information from the Daimler Specifications for Operating Fluids